Team-Triage/triage-client-go/README.md

 <h2>How to get it</h2>

-To get the latest version, use go 1.19+ and fetch using the `go get` command.
+To get the latest version, use `go 1.19*` and fetch using the `go get` command.
 For example:

     go get github.com/team-triage/triage-client-go